-(Descriptive Requirements for a Written Request for a Warrant for Seizure) Article 155 (1) A written request for a warrant for seizure, seizure of records created under a record copying order, search, or inspection must state the following matters:
+(Descriptive Requirements for a Written Request for a Warrant for Seizure)

+Article 155 (1) A written request for a warrant for seizure, search, or inspection must state the following matters:
-- (i) the object to be seized, the electronic or magnetic records to be recorded or to be printed out, the person who is to record them or print them out, or the place, body, or object to be searched or inspected; - (ii) the official title and name of the requester; - (iii) the name of the suspect or the accused (if the suspect or the accused is a corporation, the name of the corporation); - (iv) the charged offense and an outline of the facts of the crime; - (v) when a validity period exceeding seven days is required, an entry to that effect and the grounds therefor; - (vi) in the case set forth in Article 218, paragraph (2) of the Code, the range of recording medium to which the electronic or magnetic records are to be copied and which is connected via telecommunication lines to the computer to be seized; - (vii) when there is a need to carry out a seizure, a seizure of records created under a record copying order, a search, or inspection before sunrise or after sunset, an entry to that effect and the grounds therefor. - (2) In addition to the matters prescribed in the preceding paragraph, a written request for a warrant for inspection of a body must state the matters prescribed in Article 218, paragraph (5) of the Code.

-(3) When the name of the suspect or the accused is unknown, it is sufficient to make an entry to that effect.
+- (i) the object to be seized, or the place, body, or object to be searched or inspected; - (ii) the official title and name of the requester; - (iii) the name of the suspect or the accused (if the suspect or the accused is a corporation, the name of the corporation);

+- (iv) the charged offense and an outline of the facts of the crime; - (v) when a validity period exceeding seven days is required, an entry to that effect and the grounds therefor; and - (vi) when there is a need to carry out a seizure, search, or inspection before sunrise or after sunset, an entry to that effect and the grounds therefor. - (2) In addition to the matters prescribed in the preceding paragraph, a written request for a warrant for inspection of a body must state the matters prescribed in Article 218, paragraph (4) of the Code. - (3) When the name of the suspect or the accused is unknown, it is sufficient to make an entry to that effect.